lawrencemark/DevOps-Course-Starter/README.md

-# DevOps-Course-Starter-Exercise-2
+# DevOps-Course-Starter-Exercise-3
-Second Exercise with the whole lot refactored.

-This is the second attempt of using Trello and the associated APIs to create a Flask application to simply allow the user to add and delete tasks.
-A simple class has been created, along with the functions and request calls to the appropriate end-points.
+This is the third exercise of the course using Trello and the associated APIs; and sorting cards and being able to move them across different lists.
+Simple tests have also been included, which will test the application is running and using Selenium to automatical create an item via the appropriate driver.

-A slightly difference take on my first attempt, primarily as I've not used the original code or Poetry approach in anyway.
-It just stopped me from using my MAC and Windows machine at the same time, whislst flip-flopping between the two.
-Hence, I have stuck to the old fashioned way of doing things!
-Please don't tell me off :)
+TDD will take a non-programmer like me a little while to get used to, but the benefits are clearly there to see.